-So, it doesn’t make good health sense that there’s a trend now that promotes starting to diet right after New Year’s and refrain from eating heavier foods in January, when the month of January is really smack dab in the middle of winter.
+So, it doesn’t make good health sense that there’s a trend now that promotes starting to diet right after New Year’s and refrain from eating heavier foods in January, when the month of January is… in winter!

 This trend has been brought on by the idea that many people over-indulge during the western holiday season from late November ‘til January first and as a result, they cut out all sugary, heavy or oily foods after New Year’s Day.
 I always think that it’s better to take the angle of moderation during the holidays, so we don’t throw our digestion out of balance by bingeing and then cutting off the foods that we need (in a balanced way) as soon as New Year’s Day is gone.

 That means we don’t need to feel like pumpkin had its moment before December even arrived (you know what I’m talking about!) and then, after that, it’s passé.
 That would be a waste of a winter’s worth of fresh pumpkins and winter squash that we could be eating for our good health.